Peltandra virginica

 Peltandra virginica is a plant of the arum family known as green arrow arum and tuckahoe.
 It is widely distributed in wetlands in the eastern United States, as well as in Quebec, Ontario, and Cuba.
 It is common in central Florida including the Everglades and along the Gulf Coast.
 Its rhizomes are tolerant to low oxygen levels found in wetland soils.
-It can be found elsewhere in North America as an introduced species and often an invasive plant.

 P. virginica is a hydrophytic marshland aquatic plant pollinated by a chloropid fly through providing a brood site and releasing the pollen onto them.
 The primary dispersal mechanisms are via water and animals.

 Description

 This is an emergent perennial herb growing from a large rhizome and producing many large leaves.
 An individual leaf may have a petiole nearly a meter long and a blade half a meter in length.
 The leaves are quite variable in shape and size, but they are often generally arrowhead-shaped.

 The inflorescence bears male and female flowers, as well as sterile flowers.
 The flower varies from whitish to greenish to yellow.
 The fruit is a brown berry containing a few seeds within a clear gelatinous pulp.
 Large number of seeds can accumulate in the soil of wetlands.

 Peltandra virginica is a marshland aquatic plant, growing in North America bogs, ponds, and marshes.
 The roots and base grow into the submerged substrate, and the leaves and inflorescences project up and out of the water.
 The roots form a perennial rhizome.
 Various forms of leaf blades have been observed, both in larger ranges and smaller individual populations.
 Petioles range from green to green-purple to purple with a medium green blade petiole lengths between 38 and 98 centimeters and blade length being between 9 and 57 centimeters.
 Lateral veins also have variable thicknesses.
 Inflorescences are generally pale green to white, being lighter within the spathe.
 Lengths for the inflorescence range between 7 and 25 centimeters with the spadix being about half the size to the full length of the spathe with greenish to white flowers, producing fruits that rot within the closed spathe.
 Fruits are pea green to mottled green and purple and range from 6 to 16 millimeters.
 In most of its range, it blooms from spring to late summer and fall and in warmer regions, it will bloom into the winter.
 It generally thrives in low salinity environments.